 In the vast majority of cases, you won't be able to upgrade the graphics card on your Mac.
 There are exceptions, but even then it's not trivial or recommended for most users.

 The only Mac with a clear graphics upgrade path is the old Mac Pro.
-(The new Mac Pro released last year is partly upgradable but you can't install a new graphics card.)
+(The new Mac Pro released in 2013 is partly upgradable but you can't install a new graphics card.)
 It's easy to get excited at this stage because post-PowerPC Mac Pros have their graphics cards in an easily accessible PCI-e slot.
 And the PCI-e form factor is popular in PC motherboard manufacture.

 Older, PowerPC-era Mac pros used AGP graphics.
 Again, fairly widely supported in the world of PCs.
 The problem isn't the availability of cards that fit into the slot your Mac Pro might have - it's driver support.